ncatlab/nlab-content/pages/7406.md

 The notion was introduced in

-* [[Michael Makkai]], _The topos of types_, Logic Year 1979{80 (Proc.
+* [[Michael Makkai]], _The topos of types_, Logic Year 1979-80 (Proc.
 Seminars and Conf.
 Math.
 Logic, Univ.
-Connecticut, Storrs, Conn., 1979/80), Lecture Notes in Math., vol. 859, Springer, Berlin (1981) pp. 157-201.
+Connecticut, Storrs, Conn., 1979/80), Lecture Notes in Math. __859__, Springer, Berlin (1981) pp. 157-201, [doi](http://dx.doi.org/10.1007/BFb0090947).
  {#Makkai}

 The relation to [[canonical extension]] is made explicit in

-* Dion Coumans, _Generalizing canonical extension to the categorical setting_
+* Dion Coumans, _Generalizing canonical extensions to the categorical setting_, [pdf](http://www.math.ru.nl/~coumans/Generalisingcanonicalextensiontothecategoricalsetting-DionCoumans-vs2.pdf), to appear in Annals of Pure and Applied Logic  {#Coumans}

 [[!redirects toposes of types]]
 [[!redirects topoi of types]]